 S-131 conforms to the General Feature Model (GFM) from S-100 Part 3.
 This document describes the Application Schema expressed in UML.
 This document contains only an overview of the S-131 application schema.
 The S-131 Application Schema types are realised in the Feature Catalogue.
-The Feature Catalogue is included as a separate Annex, and provides a full specification of all types including feature and information types, their attributes, allowed values, and relationships between types in the data product.
+The Feature Catalogue is included as a separate Annex (Annex C), and provides a full specification of all types including feature and information types, their attributes, allowed values, and relationships between types in the data product.

 The following conventions are used in the UML diagrams depicting the application schema: